corda/cordapp-client-template/README.md

 This projects uses the Business Network Membership Service Cordapp [detailed here](https://github.com/corda/corda-solutions/tree/master/bn-apps/memberships-management)

-This is a Cordapp that is installed on each node in the network, include the Business Network Operator node.
+This is a Cordapp that is installed on each node in the network, including the Business Network Operator node.

 You can interact with the Business Network through the `bnm` and `bno` apis.
 These endpoints can be used to request membership, activate membership, view membership status, revoke memberships and suspend memberships